 What’s your recent best buy?

+My extended family gathers every Sunday for dinner.
+Last week, I bought steaks and prepared grilled asparagus for them all.
 We value family dinners.
 The sense of “togetherness” with our loved ones allows us to relax and prepare for the week ahead.

-What are your favorite Softwares or Apps?
+What are your favorite Software or Apps?

 Which book would you recommend?

-The Secret of Happy Families Bruce Vailer.
-This book is a treasure trove of ideas to help you build a successful family.
+The Secret of Happy Families by Bruce Vailer is a treasure trove of ideas for building a successful family.
+It’s all about communicating openly, respecting coworkers, and adapting quickly but carefully to changes.

 What’s your favorite quote?